-- 15. (1) After a person is charged with an offence under this Part, no matter likely to lead members of the public to identify any person as a person in relation to whom the offence is alleged to have been committed (in this section referred to as the relevant person) shall be published in a publication available to the public or broadcast, except as authorised by a direction given in pursuance of this section. - (2) If, at any stage before the commencement of a trial of a person for an offence under this Part, the relevant person or the prosecution applies to a judge of the Circuit Court, on notice to the accused, for a direction in pursuance of this subsection and satisfies the judge- - (a) that the relevant person consents to waiving the application of subsection (1), or - (b) that the direction is required for the purpose of inducing persons to come forward who are likely to be needed as witnesses at the trial, the judge shall direct that subsection (1) shall not apply to such matter relating to the relevant person as is specified in the direction.
+15. - (1) After a person is charged with an offence under this Part, no matter likely to lead members of the public to identify any person as a person in relation to whom the offence is alleged to have been committed (in this section referred to as the relevant person) shall be published in a publication available to the public or broadcast, except as authorised by a direction given in pursuance of this section.

+(2) If, at any stage before the commencement of a trial of a person for an offence under this Part, the relevant person or the prosecution applies to a judge of the Circuit Court, on notice to the accused, for a direction in pursuance of this subsection and satisfies the judge-

+(a) that the relevant person consents to waiving the application of subsection (1), or the judge shall direct that subsection (1) shall not apply to such matter relating to the relevant person as is specified in the direction.